-Historian office hours at the Town Hall are every Wednesday from 1 to 4 p.m.
+office hours at the Town Hall are every Tuesday from 9AM to 12PM by appointment.

 between the Adirondack Mountains and Lake Champlain, the Town of Peru